newsapps/chicagocrime/docs/api_docs.md

 be returned.

 ## Filtering on fields

 The daily summary and report-level crime endpoints support filtering by field, allowing you to restrict your search results.
 You can append filters to your query string to return a narrower set of results.
-These take the form factor `&fieldname=desired_value`.
+These take the form `&fieldname=desired_value` and `fieldname__OPERATOR=desired_value` where `OPERATOR` is something like `gte` (greater than or equal-to).
 Details about which fields are filterable may be found in the description of the endpoints below.

+For detailed information on filtering, see the [Tastypie filtering docs](http://django-tastypie.readthedocs.org/en/v0.9.11/resources.html#basic-filtering) and [Django query filtering docs](https://docs.djangoproject.com/en/dev/topics/db/queries/).

-## Endpoint details
+## API Endpoints

 ### Daily summary data